mozilla/addons-server/docs/topics/api/reviews.rst

 This endpoint allows you to edit an existing review by its id.

  .. note::
-     Requires authentication and admin permissions or the user account that posted the review.
+     Requires authentication and Addons:Edit permissions or the user account that posted the review.

      Only body, title and rating are allowed for modification.